lorenasfat/sample-dnca2s/README.md

 - run `dotnet build` - builds the solution(new cli command for building .net core apps)
 - run `dotnet run` - runs the application under `http://localhost:7001`(url is also displayed in the cmd)

+### Entity Framework Core
+- navigate to `/src/Api`
+- duplicate and rename `connectionstrings.sample.json` into `connectionstrings.json`
+- add your connection string inside the `DefaultConnection` tag

 ## Technical details
 We are going to use different tools and technologies.
 The system will be split into two:
   * Api: a RESTFUL Api providing the data(we are going to secure this)